TheFamiliarScoot/BlockGame/README.md

  Minecraft Classic in GameMaker

 This is a heavy work-in-progress, expect things to be weird!
+If you want to compile this yourself, I heavily suggest using YYC - as load times will exponentionally increase.

 # Controls
 ## Keyboard & Mouse